 Kyle Savio, Mercer University College of Pharmacy

 In vasodilatory shock, RAAS failure may present without a known mechanism.
 It is believed that the endothelial cells are blocked or hyperpolarized, preventing a response to angiotensin II.
-The lungs have demonstrated production and storage of angiotensin converting enzyme I and II which can limit effectiveness of RAAS in septic patients.
+The lungs have shown production and storage of angiotensin converting enzyme I and II which can limit effectiveness of RAAS in septic patients.
 Supplementing the body with angiotensin II may serve as therapy to reverse these vasodilatory effects.

 |Angiotensin II for the Treatment of Vasodilatory Shock |